1. Home

 Infectious diseases are currently a critical public health issue.
-In hot and humid tropical and subtropical countries, Leptospirosis is a common zoonotic disease (transmitted between animals and humans) that frequently emerges after typhoons and floods.
-To address the problem, Linkou Chang Gung Nephrology established Rapid Screening Standards to reduce mortality caused by the infection.
+Transmitted between animals and humans, Leptospirosis is a common zoonotic disease that frequently emerges after typhoons and floods in hot and humid tropical and subtropical regions.
+To address the issue, Linkou Chang Gung Nephrology established Rapid Screening Standards to reduce mortality caused by the infection.

-Once infected with this bacterium, patients typically present with three major symptoms, such as jaundice, fever, and acute renal failure.
+Infected patients experience major symptoms of jaundice, fever, and acute renal failure.
 In the past, Taiwan lacked diagnostic tools, making it difficult for doctors to identify the cause, which led to the disease being underestimated and ignored.

 The Nephrology Department and the Kidney Research Center of Linkou Chang Gung Memorial Hospital collaborated to establish diagnostics and explore the pathogenesis of unexplained kidney disease, eventually promoting their prevention and treatment expertise globally.